Ernest1338/configs_scripts/neovim/README.md

 # neovimv2
     this directory contains the new and rewriteen neovim config, now main

+# neovim_lightweight
+    this directory contains a lightweight config for my old laptop

 # nvchad
 	this directory contains the alternative NvChad config